alan-turing-institute/affinity-vae/scripts/README.md

 reversed everytime you click on a point on the embedding map.
 If you want to use the precomputed manifold from the AffinityVAE run, you can use the `load` option (adding the flag `--manifold "load"` to the command line.
-This will use the embedding variables from the meta file to create the manifold and to reverse to the latent space by finding the closes distance point in the data.
-This is much faster than using the `umap` option and a good option for quick debuggin/exploring, however this option will not allow you explore unseen regions of the latent space, only the available data.
+This will use the embedding variables from the meta file to create the manifold and it will reverse to the latent space by finding the closest distance point in the data.
+This is much faster than using the `umap` option and a good option for quick debugging/exploring.
+However this option will not allow you explore unseen regions of the latent space, only the available data.

 **Example of usage**

-Here you can see an example of the interface for the Napari pluggin running on a model trained on Shrec data.
+Here you can see an example of the interface for the Napari plugin running on a model trained on Shrec protein dataset.
 You can interact with the interface by clicking on the different points on the embedding map and see the corresponding reconstruction and latent space values.
 You can also scroll through the different poses and the different latent dimensions and looking at the resulting reconstructions using the available sliders on the top of the interface.